 So you are interested in learning something about Cowboy Action Shooting!!
 Before offering some sources of info, a quick clarification on a couple of common acronyms you will encounter.
 The first is CAS which stands for Cowboy Action Shooting which is the term that covers all of the activities of this shooting sport.
 The second is SASS which stands for Single Action Shooting Society.
 SASS is the organization which manages the cowboy action shooting environment.
 SASS manages the rules and regulations of CAS.
 So where do you look for information on CAS?
-Here is an Intro to Cowboy Action Shooting video that gives a quick overview: Intro Video
+Here are a couple of Intro to Cowboy Action Shooting video that gives a quick overview: Cowboy Action Shooting Intro Video Cowboy Action Shooting Intro Video

 A major recommendation is to attend a monthly match or two.
 Bring eye and ear protection and let folks know you are interested in learning something about Cowboy Action Shooting - you will be included.
 One of the major strengths of Cowboy Action Shooting is the people that are involved.
 Don't be shy about asking questions about what is going on if it is not clear - the cowboys/cowgirls enjoy sharing their opinions and knowledge.